-If the request is an INVITE that contains an Expires header field the UAS core inspects this header field.
+- If the request is an INVITE that contains an Expires header field the UAS core inspects this header field.
 If the INVITE has already expired a 487 (Request Terminated) response SHOULD be generated.
-In any case, if the INVITE expires before the UAS has generated a final response a 487 (Request Terminated) response a 487 (Request Terminated) response sHOULD be generated.

-If the request is a mid-dialog request, the method-independent processing described in Section 12.2.2 is first applied.
-It might also modify the session; Section 14 provides details.

-3. If the request has a tag in the To header field but the dialog identifier does not match any of the existing dialogs, the UAS may have crashed and restarted, or may have received a request for a different (possibly failed) UAS.
-Section 12.2.2 provides guidelines to achieve a robust behaviour under such a situation.

-Processing from here forward assumes that the INVITE is outside of a dialog, and is thus for the purposes of establishing a new session.
+In any case, if the INVITE expires before the UAS has generated a final response a 487 (Request Terminated) response a 487 (Request Terminated) response sHOULD be generated. - 2126 2.
+If the request is a mid-dialog request, the method-independent processing described in Section 12.2.2 2127 is first applied.
+It might also modify the session; Section 14 provides details. - 3.
+If the request has a tag in the To header field but the dialog identifier does not match any of the existing dialogs, the UAS may have crashed and restarted, or may have received a request for a different (possibly failed) UAS.
+Section 12.2.2 provides guidelines to achieve a robust behaviour under such a situation. - Processing from here forward assumes that the INVITE is outside of a dialog, and is thus for the purposes of establishing a new session.

-The INVITE may contain a session description, in which case the UAS is being presented with an offer 2140 for that session.
-It is possible that the user is already a participant in that session, even though the INVITE 2141 is outside of a dialog.
-This can happen when a user is invited to the same multicast conference by multiple 2142 other participants.
-If desired, the UAS MAY use identifiers within the session description to detect this 2143 duplication.
+The INVITE may contain a session description, in which case the UAS is being presented with an offer for that session.
+It is possible that the user is already a participant in that session, even though the INVITE is outside of a dialog.
+This can happen when a user is invited to the same multicast conference by multiple other participants.
+If desired, the UAS MAY use identifiers within the session description to detect this duplication.
 For example, SDP contains a session id and version number in the origin (0) field.
-If the user 2144 is already a member of the session, and the session parameters contained in the session description have 2145 not changed, the UAS MAY silently accept the INVITE (that is, send a 2xx response without prompting the 2146 user).
-2147
+If the user is already a member of the session, and the session parameters contained in the session description have not changed, the UAS MAY silently accept the INVITE (that is, send a 2xx response without prompting the user).

 The INVITE may not contain a session description at all, in which case the UAS is being asked to participate in a session, but the UAC has asked that the UAS provide the offer of the session.
+It MUST provide the offer in its first reliable message back to the UAC.